Osita Chidoka: Later career

-In 2017, Osita ran for governor of Anambra State, in southeast Nigeria, as a member of the United Progressive Party, but lost to Willie Obiano of the All Progressives Grand Alliance.
-Chidoka had been one of the founding members of the People's Democratic Party (Nigeria).
+In 2017, Chidoka ran for governor of Anambra State, in southeast Nigeria, as a member of the United Progressive Party, but lost to Willie Obiano of the All Progressives Grand Alliance.
+Chidoka had been one of the founding members of the Peoples Democratic Party.

 In 2019, a health outreach initiative was flagged off in his hometown of Obosi, which benefited the 179 communities in Anambra State.

 Personal life

-Osita is married to Chidi Chidoka.
+Chidoka is married to Chidi Chidoka.
 His brother, Obinna Chidoka, was a member of the House of Representatives.
 He is a strong advocate for public policy and has written many articles, essays, and delivered speeches in many areas of public policy and safety management.
-He writes a regular column, "Bridge Builder," for Leadership Newspapers, where he outlines pragmatic ideas for good governance.
+He writes a regular column, "Bridge Builder," for Leadership Newspaper, where he outlines pragmatic ideas for good governance.